SvOlli/USB2Amiga/documentation/Build_A500.md

 [(Is the mentioned level shifter necessary?)](LevelShifter.md)

 Pull these signals through a level shifter with LV# on the Arduino side and HV# on the Amiga side.
-Note that you need at least 9 signals to get keyboard and mouse working.
-Since I've seen a level shifter with more than 8 bits so far, you will need two.
+With an 8-bit level shifter you can get everything working.
+The right and middle mouse buttons reuse pins that were originally intended for paddles, which internally are simple potentiometers.
+Routing these signals through level shifter is not such a good idea, as trial and error has shown.

 Connect all GNDs together: the GND of the keyboard connector, pin 8 of the DB9 mouse connector, the Arduino pro mini and both sides of the level shifter.